seando13/chefz_table/README.md

 ## Scope of Project as of 24-1-2019
 - Signup as a customer or chef
-- sign in is via email
+- Sign in is via email
 - Can use a profile photo but not required
 - Can look at cuisines that are on offer and which chefs offer cuisine
 - Can make a booking for a chef to come to you or your friend's home